cjdbarlow/Part-One/blood_gases.md

   *  A change in pH of 0.3 is equal to doubling or halving the [H<sup>+</sup>]

-[H<sup>+</sup>] is measured using two electrodes:
-* **Measuring electrode** (Silver/Silver Chloride)
+The pH electrode consists of:
+* A chamber for the blood sample
-Surrounded by a Buffer solution, which is separated from the sample by H<sup>+</sup>-permeable glass
+* A measuring chamber, separated from the sample by H<sup>+</sup>-permeable glass, which contains:
-* **Reference electrode** (Mercury/Mercury Chloride)
-Surrounded by a Potassium Chloride Solution, which is separated from the sample by a membrane
+  * A buffer solution
+  * A silver/silver chloride measuring electrode
+* A reference chamber, also separated from the chamber by H<sup>+</sup>-permeable glass, which contains:
+  * A KCl solution
+  Has no buffering properties.
+  * A mercury/mercury chloride reference electrode

 ###Method
-* Two solutions with different H<sup>+</sup> concentrations which are separated by a glass membrane will develop a potential difference between them (proportional to the concentration gradient)
+* Relies on the principle that two solutions with different H<sup>+</sup> activities will develop a potential difference between them (proportional to the concentration gradient)
-* Reference electrode maintains a constant voltage, independent of arterial pH
-* Measuring electrode (in its buffer solution), and covered by a semipermeable membrane, is placed in the blood sample
+* H<sup>+</sup> passes through the glass along a concentration gradient:
-  * A potential difference between the blood and the measuring electrode will be generated
+  * A variable potential difference is generated in the measuring chamber, as H<sup>+</sup> ions are buffered and the concentration gradient is maintained
-  * This potential difference is measured by the reference electrode
+  * A constant potential difference is generated in the reference chamber, as there is no buffer of H<sup>+</sup> ions in the KCl solution
+* Once H<sup>+</sup> has equilibrated between blood and the KCl solution, the potential difference between the measuring and reference electrodes is proportional to the H<sup>+</sup> concentration in blood

 ###Calibration, Limitations, and Accuracy
 * Calibration is performed with two phosphate buffer solutions containing two different (known) [H<sup>+</sup>]